artdecocode/appshot/README.md

 └────────┴──────────────────┴────────────────────────────────────────┴────────┘
 ```

-In capture mode, appshot will create a session directory in screenshots directory
+In capture mode, appshot will create a session directory insie of screenshots
-and save all files in there.
+the directory and save all files in there.

 ```bash
 Offices-iMac:appshot zavr$ appshot --app Chrome --capture --live